kobinabrandon/kobinabrandon/README.md

    -  creating a service that receives a picture of a mushroom, and identifies its genus, and eventually its species.
 I'm using this project to force myself to transition to Pytorch and delve deeper into deep learning.
 I expect that it will be the first of many deep learning projects (I have an eye on learning some of the more advanced network types and archictectures).

 ### Current Learning Objectives
-- Become more proficient in Pytorch.
+- Become more proficient with Pytorch.
 I initially learned to build some networks with Keras in Tensorflow, but I've decided to switch libraries.
 - Learn about some of the more advanced neural network architectures, such as GANs and transformers, and use them to make cool stuff.
 - Learn about model deployment on AWS and GCP.
 - Start reading deep learning papers.